zan2azzhhh/Zhenhao_An-portfolio/README.md

 - This repository: https://github.com/zan2azzhhh/Zhenhao_An-portfolio

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me.

 # About me
 Hi!
 I really like data.
 And I like visualizations.
 So I guess you can say that I like data visualizations!